flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 #### Wrapping the PPE up {.tabs-close}

-You've just seen how the PPE works and what is made of, but what does it mean for a developer?
+You've just seen how the PPE works and what it's made of, but what does it mean for a developer?

 After all, the PowerPC Processing Element is only a general-purpose processor, but here's the thing: **it's not meant to work alone**.
 Remember that wide main bus (the EIB)?
 IBM designed the PPE so engineers may combine it with other processors to accelerate particular applications (i.e. HPC, 3D graphics, security, scientific simulations, networking, video processing, etc) and since this writing is about the PlayStation 3, you'll see the rest of Cell is treated with computer graphics and physics in mind, so, the rest of the article reflects that purpose.